A complete guide to OCR Gateway GCSE Physics

 Permanent and induced magnets, magnetic fields and field lines, the Earth's magnetic field, electromagnets and solenoids, the motor effect, and (Higher Tier) electromagnetic induction, transformers and the generator effect.

 Exam tip for Paper 1 Units and rearranging equations are where most marks are lost.
 Always write the equation, substitute the numbers, then solve.
 Include units at every step.
-Examiners give credit for correct method even if your final number is wrong, so showing working is non-negotiable.
+Mark schemes typically award method marks for correct working with a wrong final answer, so showing working is non-negotiable.

 Paper 2 in detail